 - Anything else that has a value.

-2. Detach yourself emotionally from the finances – this is very difficult to do when you are in an emotional haze but you must see the financial agreements as a business transaction and not make decisions based on emotion.
+This is very difficult to do when you are in an emotional haze, but you must see the financial agreements as a business transaction and not make decisions based on emotion.
 Don’t try and use money to punish your husband as it won’t work and will cost more in the long run.